 Citrix services and products send data to Citrix Analytics, which are referred to as data sources.
-These data sources associated with the Citrix Cloud account discovered by the Citrix Analytics service.
+The data sources associated with the Citrix Cloud account are discovered by the Citrix Analytics service.
 Citrix Cloud logs are transmitted securely to Citrix Analytics.
 The logs are collected from Citrix Secure Workspace Access and maintained separately from the data sources.

 The Citrix Secure Workspace Access service delivers security and operations dashboards.
-Under security, it provides user’s risk profiles, user access summary activity performed by the users, such as URL or domain visited and the bandwidth used.
+The security dashboard provides user risk profiles and summary of access activity by the users, such as URL or domain visited and the bandwidth used.
 App access summarizes the details of domains, URLs, and apps accessed by the users.

 Reference: Citrix Secure Private Access and Analytics

 Citrix administrators can create rules on Citrix Analytics to perform actions on user accounts when unusual or suspicious activities occur.
 A rule is a set of conditions that must be met for an action to be run.
 A rule can contain a single condition and one or more actions.
 Conditions such as “risk score” and “risk score change” are global conditions.
 Global conditions can be applied to a specific user for a specific data source.

 The administrator creates a rule based on the user’s activity by applying conditions which are listed as follows:

 - Attempt to access blacklisted URL Indicates an attempt to access a blacklisted URL.

-- Risky Website Access.
-Indicates that the user attempted to access malicious, suspicious, or risky websites.
+- Risky website access Indicates that the user attempted to access a malicious, suspicious, or risky websites.